 At the age of 28, she joined the Red Cross during a period of national turmoil of World War I and the Spanish Flu pandemic.
 She became head of the Red Cross Reno Motor Corps, as well as working at the canteen, meeting soldiers as they passed on troop trains through Reno.
 She transported and arranged rides for Red Cross nurses and personnel in the pandemic.
 It was at this time that Marguerite learned Nevada was the only state in the union without nurses in the Red Cross service because of a lack of training and testing in Nevada.

-All the Mudd-Gosse women were staunch suffragists, and Margaret occasionally attended the legislature in 1919 with her aunt, Anna Mudd Warren, but she had little interest in any type of political career.
+All the Mudd-Gosse women were staunch suffragists, and Marguerite occasionally attended the legislature in 1919 with her aunt, Anna Mudd Warren, but she had little interest in any type of political career.
 Her interests lay more with service clubs, such as Business and Professional Women’s Club, Twentieth Century Club, Red Cross, and Y.W.C.A.
 She held leadership positions in all.

 Marguerite had worked for a time in Los Angeles and become interested in a new organization called the Young Women’s Christian Association.
 In 1920 she accepted the position of Industrial secretary for the Y.W.C.A. in Sacramento, Calif., where she supervised social activities of 5,000 girls working in industries, including those working in canneries.
 In her position she supervised recreational activities and offered “wholesome and interesting” recreation for girls.
 Marguerite also helped to found a Y.W.C.A.
 Chapter in Reno in 1920.